George Diamandy: Death and aftermath

 George Diamandy fled to the White Sea port of Arkhangelsk, where he embarked on the ship Kursk, bound for France.
 Kursk also transported some 3,000 returning members of the Czechoslovak Legion and some 300 French governesses.
 On the stormy night of December 27, 1917, off the coast of Shetland, Diamandy suffered a fatal attack of angina (or myocardial infarction).
 As noted by Călinescu: "his coffin was buried at sea, while a choir formed by hundreds of Czechs sang, as an homage."

 Diamandy's death was received with indifference by the Germanophiles and wearied intellectuals in Bucharest.
 In his obituary for Scena magazine, dramatist A. de Herz referred to the deceased as an unpatriotic man of "ferocious egotism", claiming that his leadership of the National Theater had been "dismal".
 The mood changed soon after the November 1918 Armistice, which sealed the Entente's victory on the Western Front, and returned Romanian Francophiles to high favor.
 Diamandy's last play, Una dintr-o mie ("One in a Thousand"), was performed by the National Theater in 1919.

 Presided upon by Lupu, the Labor Party continued to be active in the opposition, fought against the signing of peace with the Central Powers, and presented its own candidates in the 1918 election.
 Some of its members were already defecting to the People's League or rejoining the PNL, while the Laborite leadership considered an alliance with the Socialist Party.
 It eventually merged into Stere's Peasants' Party, which became one of the PNL's leading opponents in the early interwar period.
 Stere himself rekindled memories of Diamandy by making him a secondary character, "Raul Dionide", in the 1930s novel În preajma revoluției.

 The marriage between George and Ștefania Diamandy produced a son, Ion "Iancușor" (1905–1935), and two daughters, Georgeta and Anca.
-Unusually, they would both be successively married to the same man: aviator Constantin "Bâzu" Cantacuzino, son of the Conservative politico Mihail G. Cantacuzino and of Maruca Rosetti.
-Georgeta's marriage to Cantacuzino produced one daughter, the writer Oana Orlea (Maria-Ioana Cantacuzino).
+Unusually, they would both be successively married to the same man: aviator Constantin "Bâzu" Cantacuzino, son of the Conservative politico Mihail G. Cantacuzino and of Maruca Rosetti..
+Georgeta married first N. A. Stoeanovici, a prominent local politician, landowner and lawyer.
+The marriage produced two daughters: Sonia married to Niculae Bratianu, and Magda married to Alexandru Mishu.
+Georgeta's second marriage to Cantacuzino produced one daughter, the writer Oana Orlea (Maria-Ioana Cantacuzino)..